Repair and Restoration Services for Telechron-Powered Clocks

 If you want to get a better idea of what I am talking about, watch the video below.

-Due to the amount of time it takes to complete one of these clocks, I will only accept clocks made between 1935 and 1985.
+Due to the amount of time it takes to complete one of these clocks, I will only accept clocks made between 1934 and 1985.
 Sorry folks!
 1929 to 1932 clocks have about 35% more parts and require hours more labor time to get correct.
-Just one of these movements could tie my bench up for three weeks or more, keeping me from helping other customers.
-1933 and 1934 were transitional movements as Revere improved their movements.
-Unfortunately, parts for these two years are restrictive.
-For example, I would need a 1934 donor clock to get the correct parts to fix a 1934 clock.
-I would need a 1933 donor clock to get parts to fix a 1933 clock.
-Many parts in these clocks would no longer be available after 1935.
+Unlike most other Revere clocks where I can predict labor, I cannot predict this on these earlier clocks.
+Therefore, I have no way of quoting costs.
+Plus, just one of these movements could tie my bench up for three weeks or more, keeping me from helping other customers.
+And NO, sorry, I don't know of anybody else that can work on these movements.

 The start to a successful restoration begins with the movement!
 Your movement is taken down to the smallest washer.
 Each piece is cleaned.
 All pivots and bearings polished.
 The movement is then correctly oiled, assembled, calibrated and tested before being put back into the case.
 The power cord will generally be replaced at no extra charge.